anup26x11x2006/Face-Ditecter/README.md

-# Face-Ditecter Made by Anup
+# Face-Ditecter made by Anup